Top Tips for Preparing for Your Abdominoplasty

 Gradually returning to normal activities after surgery is crucial for a successful recovery.
 Patients should avoid physically demanding jobs for at least two weeks, particularly if their work involves heavy lifting.
 To prevent pain, avoid bending your torso after abdominal surgery.

 Resuming normal activities slowly and carefully will help ensure a smooth recovery and prevent complications.
-By following these guidelines, you can safely transition back to your regular routine.
+By following these guidelines, you can transition back to your regular routine with ease.

 Dr Beldholm’s Final Thoughts